Joseph-Moretto/Using-Conversations-to-Audit-Privacy-Leakage-from-LLM-Agents--Data-and-Prompts/Racccon_Bench_Attack_Prompts/README.md

 The prompts were modified to target specific private attributes instead of system prompts.

-These prompts were used to establish a baseline for he defender.
+These prompts were used to establish a baseline for LLM agent's defenses.